 Festa de la Ciència

 IRB Barcelona participates in an annual science fair held in the Parc de la Ciutadella.
 Through more than 200 entertaining activities, practising scientists lead participants, allowing them to explore and discover the world-class research being done in Catalonia.

 Fira de Recerca en Directe

 A science fair organised in April in a Barcelona venue that showcases the latest research being done in several of the city’s foremost research institutes.
 IRB Barcelona participates each year with a group of 2-3 researchers.

 Artist in Residence

-IRB Barcelona's Artist in Residency programme aims to connect artists with an interest in interdisciplinary science to the wide range of research, scientists, data and infrastructure available at the Institute.
-Its goal is to provide time and space for reflection and inspiration from both sides.
+IRB Barcelona's Artist in Residence programme aims to connect artists with an interest in interdisciplinary science to the wide range of research, scientists, data and infrastructure available at the Institute.
+It provides a unique opportunity for artists to

-Public engagement news
+Public engagement alerts

 To receive information about IRB Barcelona's public engagement activities, sign up here.